joshlong/joshlong/README.md

 - 💬 Ask me about Spring and cloud native, reactive architectures
 - 📫 How to reach me: I'm [on Twitter (@starbuxman)](http://twitter.com/starbuxman).
 That's the best way.
 There's also [e-mail](mailto:josh@joshlong.com), though keep in mind I tend to be even more async in my replies there...
 - 😄 Pronouns: he/him/they
+- Are you looking for a repository you saw mentioned somewhere?
+In December 2022, I moved more than 500 Github repositories spanning more than a decade of work, experiments, etc. to [`github.com/joshlong-scratch`](https://github.com/joshlong-scratch)